antonicotra/todolist-webapp-java/README.md

 My first project in Java

-A simple todo lists web app built using Java EE
+A simple todo lists web app built using Jakarta EE

 ## Jakarta EE technologies used:
 * Servlets